The Xometry app works best with JavaScript enabled!

 How to Prepare your DXF File for Sheet Cutting

-You can upload a DXF file for instant quoting of laser or waterjet cut parts.
+You can upload a DXF file for instant pricing of laser or waterjet cut parts.
 This guide offers tips and requirements for the best results using a DXF.

 Read the Full Case Study